 But I believe a beach off roading like smooth four wheel driving may not be much harmful for a child about 1 yrs old who has enough head control and neck strength, with proper safety equipment.

-But as the guardians of the child, the decision is solely up to you for taking your childs on four wheeling.
+But as the guardians of the child, the decision is solely up to you for taking your child on four wheeling.

 I just showed you what the experts’ opinions on this case scenario.